A continuous multiple hypothesis testing framework for optimal exoplanet detection: Maximum utility

 \section{Maximum utility}

-In the present work, we want to determine which detection claim is best in some sense.
-Informally, we have a dataset that can support the detection of components, and a detection claim, as in Definition \ref{def:detec} will be issued: we will output a number of components and locations of their parameter.
+In the present work, we consider a dataset $y$ that can support the detection of components, described by a likelihood and a prior distribution (see Section~\ref{sec:mathprob}).
+A detection claim, as in Definition~\ref{def:detec}, will be issued: we will output a number of components and locations of their parameter.
 We want this detection claim to be optimal in the sense that it minimizes both false and missed detections.
-We first formalize this problem in the maximum utility framework \citep{vonneumann1947}.
+We first formalize this problem in the maximum utility framework~\citep{vonneumann1947}.

-The maximum utility framework requires us to specify a utility function over a space of potential actions, here, detection claims.
-Formally, the space of actions is where $a(\Theta_1,...,\Theta_n)$ is given in Definition~\ref{def:detec}.
-Choosing an action here is exactly equivalent to choosing where the parameters of the components are: $(\Theta_i)_{i=1...n} \in \mathcal{T}$.
+The maximum utility framework requires us to specify a utility function over a space of potential actions.
+Here, the space of actions is where $a(\Theta_1,...,\Theta_n)$ is given in Definition~\ref{def:detec}.
+Choosing an action here is exactly equivalent to choosing where we claim the parameters of the components are: $(\Theta_i)_{i=1...n} \in \mathcal{T}$.

 The utility function $U\{a,(\theta,\eta)\}$ is a non-negative real number quantifying the gain of taking action $a$ while the true value of the parameters of the components and the nuisance parameters are $\theta = (\theta_i)_{i=1,..,n}$ and $\eta$, respectively.
 For fixed parameters $(\theta,\eta)$, the higher the gain of taking action $a$ is, the higher $U\{a,(\theta,\eta) \}$ should be.